jh2633/CV/README.md

 **Streetbees** (August 2018 - May 2019)
 *Full stack developer*

 Streetbees is a real-time data gathering and analytics company.
-My work here involved creating and documenting APIs and microservices that are used by different teams at Streetbees and their clients.
+My work here involved creating and documenting APIs and micro-services that are used by different teams at Streetbees and their clients.

 **Digax** (December 2017 - August 2018)
 *Full stack developer*